EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 title: Testing Code
 search_exclude: false
 description: Explains useful aspects about why and how to test code.
-contributors: ["Aleksandra Nenadic", "Christian Hüser", "Fredo Erxleben"]
+contributors: ["Aleksandra Nenadic", "Christian Hüser"]
 page_id: testing_code
 related_pages: []
 # More information on which page id you can use can be found at https://rdmkit.elixir-europe.org/website_overview